babyfish-ct/graphql-react-example/README.md

 # Get and start server side

-Please see https://github.com/babyfish-ct/graphql-kotlin-example to know more
+Please see https://github.com/babyfish-ct/graphql-kotlin-example or https://github.com/babyfish-ct/graphql-csharp-example to know more

 # Get and start client side